bomonike/bomonike.github.io/microsoft-ai.md

 <tr valign="top"><td> <a target="_blank" href="https://bomonike.github.io/azure-machine-learning/">Azure Machine Learning workspace</a> </td><td>   Microsoft.MachineLearningServices/workspaces </td><td> mlw- </td></tr>
 <tr valign="top"><td> Azure Cognitive Search </td><td> Microsoft.Search/searchServices </td><td> srch- </td></tr>
 </table>

+Microsoft has been the "sole provider" of servers to OpenAI as part of some agreement that counts as investment.

+In 2025, Microsoft was not part of the "$500 billion investment" announced in the Trump White House.

+A few weeks later, Microsoft announced "Microsoft AI".

 ## Microsoft's History with AI